MarcelAleza1/expenses-tracker/README.md

-# Expense Tracker (React)
+# Portfolio website using React.js

-I built a react app to track expenses, it uses context api and react hooks.
+I built a portfolio website using React.js

 ## Usage
 ```